Why the word ‘Tokophobia’ is a problem

 Ironically, and I’m not directly criticising the very necessary unit enquiries here, the urgent need to improve safety has led to an even greater increase in fear led unnecessary procedures and thus iatrogenic harm.
 ‘Normal at any cost’ is an oxymoron, similar to a Northen Trust who shall remain unnamed who had the phrase ‘Excellence as Standard’ as their branding.
 Standing in the corridor shouting at signs for being so patently ridiculous does not make you look sane, I found.
 It’s so annoying isn’t it, that 50% of people remain below average in the Trust Public Relations department.

 So much of maternity has become polarised like this, both in the way we conceptualise care offerings and in the way we regard each other.
-It is beyond childish to say that all births will require no professional support.
+It is beyond childish to say that all births will require no professional intervention, though of couse some do not -with the exception of keeping the snacks coming.
 I’ve worked in places where even basic interventions were not always available and step up care was virtually non-existent.
-Until a 16-year-old and her baby has died in your arms because we had no theatre staff and she had a major APH, it’s probably wise to be a bit more reflective about such an over-simplified position.
-This was deeply traumatic and sometimes, I still see her face in my dreams.
 However, the literally insane extent of over intervention in the UK is also an emergency of our own creation.
 To much too soon, to little too late.

 Similarly, the obdurate discussions between midwives and birthworkers with views on racialised inequalities; gender identities; class and wealth; any topic with need and pain and loss at its centre, is also splitting us in two.
 All of us unable to hear each other because of the overwhelm of putrefied opinion that has come out of Political propaganda.
 We’re just gonna be over here with our £3000 glasses guys, you lot make sure you keep those pesky Black women/poor people /immigrants/LGBT+ peeps from stealing your stuff.
 Not a new idea by any means, but unfortunately still a relevant one.